iborusik/iborusik.github.io/_posts/2023-07-06-how-to-pass-lambda-in-c++.md

 }
 ```

-Let's check what we get, by compiling it ot LLVM-IR:
+Let's check what do we get, by compiling it ot LLVM-IR:

 ```bash
     $clang++ -O1 -S -emit-llvm  -std=c++11 ../main.cpp